lineality/Online_Voting_Using_One_Time_Pads/README.md

 #### Question: A. What is the relationship between secure end to end messaging and voting systems?
 B. Provenance: What is the relationship between origin-verification of files (indlucing media files) and voting systems?

+### Issue/Task: user interface for setting up an election